Los Angeles area seeing lowest COVID-19 case rate among U.S. big cities

 Ferrer and other county officials spoke on the day that California was lifting most of its pandemic restrictions on capacity at businesses and limits on sizes of gatherings.

+For many businesses, it was a time to celebrate.
+Langer's Deli was reopening for in-person dining for the first time in more than a year.

+"It's a smile day," said owner Norm Langer.
+"I feel great.
+It's an opportunity for me to bring all my servers back.
+It's an opportunity for me to welcome my customers back, and try to put a smile on everybody's face."

-But as Ferrer noted, there will still be some mask requirements in place, with LA County matching state guidelines.
+But there will still be some mask requirements in place, with LA County matching state and federal guidelines.